 The key to sitting up is building back, neck, and core strength.
 To do that, baby will need plenty of practice.
 Give them plenty of tummy time.
 Be at arm’s reach while they explore their own abilities.
 Let them “sit” between your legs to get a feel for it.
 While it’s okay to use baby seats like the Bumbo from time to time as your baby gets close to the sitting milestone, try not to rely on it too much — being in a seated position too early or too much can actually hinder baby’s development of skills.
 Don’t sit them in an upright position too early and before they’re ready.
 Once you feel confident that they’re ready to try unassisted sitting, make sure they have a soft surface to land on should they topple over (which, spoiler alert, they will).

-You can also encourage them to sit up by placing them between your legs or upright in your lap.
+Another way to encourage them to sit up is by placing them between your legs or upright in your lap.
 If you want to see how well they do on their own put them on a mat with their legs apart but with their feet touching so it’s almost like a circle.
 The rounded leg position provides more support and stability for your upright baby.

 You can also use toys as an incentive.
 Put your baby upright on the floor and place toys within a reachable distance.
 To get the toys, your baby will stretch or use their little behinds to scoot forward.
 Not only is this a great exercise but it’s also extremely cute to watch.